Friedjof/Uniconn/README.md

 1. Check if config exists using ``` git config user.name``` and ```git config user.email```.
     * If suits your preferred user info, check for the public key using ```cat ~/.ssh/id_rsa.pub```.
-        * If exists,  in github Settings &rarr; SSH and GPG key (under Access) &rarr; New SSH key&rarr; Copy the key from id_rsa.pub above and paste it to the key section.
+        * If exists,  in GitHub Settings &rarr; SSH and GPG key (under Access) &rarr; New SSH key&rarr; Copy the key from id_rsa.pub above and paste it to the key section.
         * If not exists, generate it using ```ssh-keygen -t rsa -b 4096```.

 2. Clone repository